 They don’t allow pictures inside so I respected that.

 Phang Nga View Point

-The following day we rode the motorcycle from Phang Nga to Khao Lak (59 km).
+The following day we rode the motorbike from Phang Nga to Khao Lak (59 km).

 Khao Lak Beaches

-I wasn’t even planning on visiting Khao Lak this year, but then my sister told me that she was going to spend her honeymoon with her husband there so I took my girlfriend for a 2-nights Phang Nga, 3-nights Khao Lak and 1 night Phuket trip on the motorcycle.
-Make sure you do some beach hopping on the motorcycle (the one on the picture is Khao Lak beach but there are more) as well as visiting the remaining two highlights – see below.
+I wasn’t even planning on visiting Khao Lak this year, but then my sister told me that she was going to spend her honeymoon with her husband there, so I took my girlfriend for a 2-nights Phang Nga, 3-nights Khao Lak and 1 night Phuket trip on the motorbike.
+Make sure you do some beach hopping on the motorbike (the one in the picture is Khao Lak Beach, but there are more) as well as visiting the remaining two highlights – see below.

 Tam Nang Waterfall

 It’s quite a distance from Khao Lak to Tam Nang Waterfall (60 km), but this is the most impressive waterfall I have seen in Thailand (even more so than the one on Koh Samui).
 It’s not mainly about the 63m high waterfall itself – even though it also looks beautiful – but especially about the countless amount of big fish in the water.
 They are not even shy, so you can step in and walk around and you may even be surrounded by them – don’t be scared, usually people come to feed them.